 In an earlier article titled Growing with the flow, I discussed that, like living things, companies develop by passing through distinct phases in their life cycle.
-What’s also true is that as a company develops from a startup to a multinational corporation, different basic innovator dimensions dominate at different stages of a company’s life.
+What’s also true is that as a company develops from a startup to a multinational corporation, different innovator types who are located at certain social and economic home bases tend to dominate at different stages of a company’s life.
 Let me explain.

 The four dimensions of innovators

 Over the past few years, I’ve been developing an innovation-focused personality profiling system, and am currently fine-tuning it for market release in the first quarter of 2014.
 This system that we call TIPS is based on the idea that your natural work style, thinking style, life style and innovation style depend on the mix of four basic orientations that drive your mental focus and energy.
 These four bases are: THEORIES, IDEAS, PEOPLE, and SYSTEMS (which together make for the acronym TIPS).

 When assessed on their combinations of these fundamental orientations, people fall into 11 types: Theorists, Ideators, Partners, Systematizers, Conceptualizers, Promoters, Organizers, Technocrats, Coaches, Experimenters, and All-rounders.
 Each of these innovation styles can contribute to a company’s innovation efforts, but different innovation styles come to the forefront at different stages in the corporate life cycle.

 How different "home bases" drive and affect a company during its life cycle

 Let’s follow the life of a company to better understand how the need for the various innovator types — and their profiles — changes as it goes from a tiny new venture to a mighty behemoth:

 Phase 1: Great companies start with great IDEAS